zengm71/DeepFakeChallenge/README.md

    ![3facecf](images/3facecf.PNG)

 Due to the uneven distribution of number of faces present in the dataset's video files, we can notice an obvious trend of our model's performance.
 In general, our model had bad performance on prediction of videos that had multiple faces in the video files.
 This can be attributed to the lack of training examples for the multiple face scenarios.
 However, it makes us wonder if our model is decent enough to be deployed, with the assumption that most fake videos will be produced from video files with a single face, because there are added costs and complexity to manipulating multiple faces.

+   ### Next Steps

+   Although the competition is over, the need for a robust response for the emerging threat of DeepFakes are not over yet.
+There are multiple things we can do to improve our model.
+Below are some next steps that we believe are worth investing time in:

+   * Increasing the processing power to accommodate more frames per each videos
+   * Try different model structures and hyper-parameters
+   * Augment the training data by shuffling the frames for Real videos.
+There were significantly more Fake videos than Real videos.
+We believe that this uneven distribution might have influenced the results of our model.
+Perhaps increasing the # of Real videos by shuffling frames would better help with the observed uneven distribution of labels in our dataset
+   * Improve facial recognition quality (There were times when the model incorrectly identified objects as faces.
+Some were tough like an actual face inside a person's t-shirt)

 ## References